Fangchengbao Ti7: Features

 Spyshots of the Ti7 have shown a large central touchscreen in the interior alongside a column-mounted gear shifter.
 A LiDAR system will also come with the Ti7.
 The Ti7 will also come with a D-shaped four-spoke steering wheel as well as a power outlet in the back of the interior and a large sunroof.

 Powertrain

+Range-extended EV

-The Ti7 will come with options for either single-motor or dual-motor powertrains, both paired with a 1.5 liter turbocharged inline 4 producing 154 horsepower.
+The Ti7 comes with options for either single-motor or dual-motor powertrains, both paired with a 1.5 liter turbocharged inline 4 producing 154 horsepower.
 The rear motor, which is used on all versions, codenamed TZ200XSBN, has a power output of 268 horsepower.
 The optional front motor, codenamed TZ210XYC, produces 215 horsepower.

 All versions use LFP batteries made by BYD's battery subsidiary FinDreams with lower-priced versions using the 26.6 kWh battery and higher-priced versions using the 35.5 kWh.
 The all-electric range goes from 100 to 130 kilometers (62 to 81 miles).

+Unlike other Fangchengbao models that are plug-in hybrids, the Ti7 is an extended-range electric vehicle.

+Battery electric

+Rear-wheel-drive battery electric models produce 402 hp with all-wheel-drive battery electric models producing 691 hp.
+The EV model supports the Flash Charging 1,500 kW DC fast charging technology, supporting charging from 10% to 70% in 5 minutes, and 10% to 97% in 9 minutes.